Hundemeier/sacn/README.md

 ### Sending
 You can create a new `sACNsender` object and provide the necessary information.
 Then you have to use `start()`.
 This creates a new thread that is responsible for sending out the data.
-Do not forget to `stop()` the thread when finished!.
+Do not forget to `stop()` the thread when finished!
 If the data is not changed, the same DMX data is send out every second.

 The thread sends out the data every *1/fps* seconds.
 This provides synchronization (the data for all universes is send out the same time) and reduces network traffic even if you give the sender new data more often than the *fps*.